clemens/clemens.github.com/rates.md

 </h3>
 <p>

-If you want me to work on-site, you will have to **cover at least part of my travel and accommodation expenses**.
+If you want me to work on-site, you will have to <strong>cover at least part of my travel and accommodation expenses</strong>.
 I’m not picky, though: I need a clean single room with a bed, a shower and free (preferably unlimited) internet access – nothing fancy.
 By Central European standards, an average 2 star hotel, a good hostel or